 You should also make sure that you have plenty of bottles – I would aim for twice as many bottles as your baby drinks in a day.
 That way you have plenty to store in the fridge, plenty to pump into, and you can wash them at all once.

 One of the best ways to make exclusively pumping easier is to get into a routine and to have a system in place for things like getting the bottles washed or freezing your milk.
-This allows you do to things on autopilot rather than constantly having to juggle your to-do list in your (sleep-deprived) brain.
+This allows you do to things on autopilot rather than constantly having to carry the mental load.

 Figure out what works for you, and then make it a routine.

-It’s the absolute worst when you sit down to pump at work and then find out that you forgot a crucial part at home.
-Or when you realize that you left your charger in a hotel, and now you have a day of travel and no way to pump.
+It’s the worst feeling when you sit down to pump at work and then find out that you forgot a crucial part at home.
+Or when you realize that you left your charger behind in a hotel, and now you have a day of travel and no way to pump.

 Once I figured these things out, life became a lot easier for me!
 If you have other tips, share them in the comments!